livioribeiro/selva/docs/en/extensions/templates/jinja.md

 ## Render templates to string

-The `JinjaTemplate` class provide methods to render templates into a str, instead of rendering to the response.
+The `JinjaTemplate` class provide methods to render templates into a `str`, instead of rendering to the response.

 The method `JinjaTempate.render` accepts a template name and returns a string with the